-Presence of antibodies may not guarantee protection from COVID-19, say Scientists
+Presence of antibodies may not guarantee protection from COVID-19, say scientists

 NEW DELHI: The presence of antibodies indicates previous exposure to the SARS-CoV-2 virus but may not always translate into protection against the disease, say scientists, citing imponderables such as what kind of antibodies, how many and how long they last.

-As worries over India's COVID-19 spike mount, the country added 75,809 cases on Tuesday to take its tally to 42,80,422, scientists are grappling with the pivotal issue of antibodies and trying to understand how they impact on the progression of the disease.
+As worries over India's COVID-19 spike mount, the country added 90,062 cases on Monday to take its tally past the 42-lakh mark, scientists are grappling with the pivotal issue of antibodies and trying to understand how they impact on the progression of the disease.

 But the jury is still out there with several studies and hypotheses but no consensus yet.

-The only thing that can be said with any degree of uncertainty is that antibodies are a sign the person has already been infected with the novel coronavirus, the scientists said.
+The only thing that can be said with any degree of uncertainty is that antibodies is a sign that the person has already been infected with the novel coronavirus, the scientists said.

 Antibody presence in itself tells us nothing about disease progression in individuals, said the scientist from New Delhi's National Institute of Immunology (NII).